 THERE'S A LOT MORE FREE HELP WHERE THIS ARTICLE CAME FROM

-If you are considering separating or filing for divorce, the most important thing for you to do before doing anything else is to learn how to protect yourself, your children, and your assets.
+If you are considering separating or filing for divorce, one of the most important things for you to learn before doing anything else is how to legally protect your assets.

-undefinedI'll show you how you can do it.
+I'll show you how you can do it.

 I've been a divorce specialist in Colts Neck (by Delicious Orchards) for 36 years, and I've successfully represented many people against narcissistic spouses.